 Recommendations on Remediation

-Mold inspectors often provide remediation services or can recommend qualified contractors to remove the mold safely.
+Mold inspectors often provide remediation services or can recommend qualified contractors to safely remove mold.
 They can also help guide you through the remediation process, ensuring that all mold is removed and that future growth is prevented.

 DIY mold test kits are alluring for those who want a cheaper and easier alternative.
-Most hardware stores or websites also sell this kit, which boasts a mold that can easily be detected quickly.
+Most hardware stores or websites also sell these kits, which boast a mold that can easily be detected quickly.
 However, there are various advantages and disadvantages to using these kits.

 Cost-effective